Ruff v0.0.285 is out now. Install it from PyPI, or your package manager of choice:

 def test_foo(param1, param2):

-documentation: How to parametrize fixtures and test functions for background.
+pytest documentation: How to parametrize fixtures and test functions

 This rule is derived from flake8-pytest-style.